sachinh/fdb-test-cluster/README.md

    specific configuration.

 The first step is handled by the [Packer](https://www.packer.io), the second - by the [Terraform](https://www.terraform.io).
+You will also need [jq](https://stedolan.github.io/jq/).
 If you're using a Mac you can install them using homebrew:

 ```
-brew install packer terraform
+brew install packer terraform jq
 ```

 The scripts are based on [bitgn/fdb-cloud-test](https://github.com/bitgn/fdb-cloud-test)